Open Road Risk

 How the literature handles traffic exposure, and what Open Road Risk can and cannot do

 Exposure normalisation is the central design decision in crash-frequency modelling.
 A model that counts collisions without accounting for traffic volume cannot distinguish a genuinely dangerous road from a heavily used one.
-What follows synthesises the exposure treatment from eleven reviewed papers and maps their approaches against Open Road Risk’s data stack.
+What follows synthesises the exposure treatment from reviewed papers and official-method sources, and maps their approaches against Open Road Risk’s data stack.

 What exposure normalisation means